ihorvitruk/coroutines-examples/README.md

 # coroutines-examples

-There are code examples from a presentation: Coroutines in Kotlin.
-Practical View.
+Here are code examples from a presentation: "Coroutines in Kotlin.
+Practical View".
-See presentation at:
+See presentation there:

 https://slides.com/ihorvitruk/coroutines-in-kotlin